comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - Long term metrics tracking (5 years)

 ## Development
+- **Do not start right away, read the following first.**
 - Join the Telegram group first before taking on a project or making changes.
-Someone might already be working on it, or I may not accept it into the codebase.
+Someone might already be working on it, or we may not be able to accept it into the codebase.
+- Some features maybe premium, and may already be coded out.
+You can help us improve features instead of creating them from scratch.
+- Our premium plugins rely on the functions inside this base plugin, any changes will likely effect them, so join the Telegram and address these issues first.
+Your changes may not be accepted if you do not consult the developer.
 - Enable information logging to get step-by-step moderation flow.
 View the logs in the terminal with cmd `tail -f wp-content/debug.log`.
 Helpful for debugging and understanding how the plugin works.
 - Permissions: `'colaias_wpforo_ai_can_access_moderation'`
 - wpForo group_cans: `'colaias_wpforo_ai_group_can_access_moderation'`
-- Primarily focus on moderation-only features
+- Primarily focus on moderation-only features.
+Other enhancing features can likely be separate premium plugins.
 - Keep main features into the same file, or move them to the main file once done coding.
 Do not add extra features.
 Create a separate plugin for extra features which can be uploaded here.
+While this maybe considered bad practice, it makes it easy to find code in the IDE.
+- Stay in the loop.
+Keep the developer conscious of your plugin, so that updates have minimum impact on your code, or that you can be notified about what changes to make.

 ### SIMPLE LOGIC
  * BEFORE TOPIC OR POST ACTION: CHECK MUTE STATUS
  * BEFORE TOPIC OR POST FILTER: IF NOT MUTED MODERATED THE CONTENT WITH LLM, APPEND STRING MESSAGE
  * AFTER  TOPIC OF POST ACTION: IF QUERY RESULTED IN PENALTY, APPLY PENALTY
+ * Additional metrics, and premium features such as profile tagging also occur during these steps (we want to keep these as premium features)

 ### HOOKS AND CALLBACKS
 ```code